Last update: 04.17.2019

 What’s more, every single volunteer can log anything they want and even spy on your traffic if it’s not HTTPS.

 While most of these VPN servers seem to delete logs every two weeks, some keep them permanently.
 So, do you think it’s safe to use VPN Gate if you want to remain anonymous on the web?

 This service provider is also more than willing to cooperate with the police and other government authorities when asked to share user logs.
-We thought in our Hola VPN review that things couldn’t get worse than that.
-Well, life proves you wrong every time you challenge it.
-Although, to be fair, VPN Gate at least has some security features.

 Is VPN Gate fast?
 Sure, in a world where snails are the fastest land animals and where kiwis and penguins can fly.

-We set out to test this VPN without any prejudice and expectations – well, sort of.
 Before setting up our VPN Gate connection, we had these baseline speeds:

 In all fairness, if you’re physically close to a fast server in South Korea, for example, you may be able to watch HD videos from YouTube.
 However, if you’re less lucky, you may end up connecting to a “VPN server” that provides you with horrible speeds.

 Let us show you what we mean by “horrible.”

 - Download: 0.36 Mbps (99% drop-off)

 - Upload: 0.53 Mpbs (99% drop-off)